Read the CMEJ Blog!

 You Should Try This

 This section includes short descriptions of new initiatives (often student or resident led) that are great ideas but not yet fully developed, researched, or evaluated.
 This section is for sharing these good ideas that could (and maybe should) be tried in another setting or center.
 Submissions to this section must include some preliminary evaluation outcomes, and provide suggestions for next steps.
 Manuscripts must include a statement concerning ethical review by a third party and consent procedures if the study or program evaluation includes human subjects or their information.
 All You Should Try This submissions are limited to 500 words, one Table or Figure, and six references.
-Instead of an abstract, authors are asked to submit an Implication Statement of no more than 100 words describing how people might use the innovation in their own setting.
+Instead of an abstract, authors are asked to submit an Implication Statement of no more than 100 words describing how and why people might use the innovation in their own setting and what they might get out of it.

 Make a new submission to the You Should Try This section.